Radishes straight from the soil.

 Swiss seasonal calendar for the entire year

-Now Winter Spring Summer Fall
+Now season Winter Spring Summer Fall

 Jan